-Payment Solutions is a leading provider of promotional financing for major consumer purchases, offering private label credit cards and installment loans.
-Payment Solutions offers these products through participating partners consisting of national and regional retailers, local merchants, manufacturers, buying groups and industry associations.
-Substantially all of the credit extended in Payment Solutions is promotional financing.
-Payment Solutions' revenue primarily consists of interest and fees on our loan receivables, including "merchant discounts," which are fees paid to us by our partners in almost all cases to compensate us for all or part of foregone interest revenue associated with promotional financing.
+Payment Solutions is a leading provider of promotional financing for major consumer purchases, offering primarily private label credit cards and installment loans.
+Payment Solutions offered these products through participating partners consisting of national and regional retailers, local merchants, manufacturers, buying groups and industry associations.
+Substantially all of the credit extended in this platform is promotional financing.
+Payment Solutions' revenue primarily consists of interest and fees on our loan receivables, including "merchant discounts," which are fees paid to us by our partners in almost all cases to compensate us for all or part of foregone interest income associated with promotional financing.